korzin/aws-certified-dev-handbook/handbooks/sqs.md

 The default (minimum) visibility timeout for a message is 30 seconds.
 The maximum is 12 hours.

+If you need to implement priority in Q, the you better two create two different Q;
 ## Brief description and benefits

 * Security